Why do old cats get skinny?

 - Lethargy – Cats do like to sleep, but if they seem low in energy or quieter than usual it might be worth calling the Petwise 24-Hour Vet Helpline for advice.

 - Poor coat condition – We all know how fastidious cats are when it comes to fur maintenance.
 An untidy coat could show they’re not feeling themselves.

 - Being very vocal and more demanding than usual – They’re trying to communicate to you in the only way they know how.

 - Looking bony – Especially around the back legs and spine is a sign they’re losing weight.

 - Drooling and/or bad breath – Dental problems can slowly lead to lost weight if they’re having problems eating.

 Always get in touch with your vet if you think your cat has lost weight – even if they’re not yet ‘skinny’.
+Similarly to if you have a dog that is rapidly losing weight, always get in touch with a vet.
 By arranging specialist older cat insurance before any signs of illness start, you’ll be sure to get all the support you need to care for them.